Appeals to the Academic Board

 The nature of the specific Appeal to the Academic Board impacts who can apply and what steps must be taken to lodge an appeal.
 Depending on the situation, a current, recent, former or prospective student can lodge an appeal to the Academic Board.

-The process that relates to your situation will likely require several previous steps before you lodge an Appeal to the Academic Board.
-It is important that you read the webpage about the process which relates to your issue (if there is one) and follow those steps before you attempt to submit an appeal to the Academic Board.
-If you are confused, reach out to us here.
+Arriving at an Academic Board Appeal usually takes a number of preceding steps.
+That is, you generally can't jump straight to an appeal if you haven't first tried to resolve the issue at lower levels.
+It is important that you read the self-help resouces on this website pertaining to the specific process which governs your issue (if there is one) and follow those steps before you attempt to submit an appeal to the Academic Board.
+It can be hella confusing, so if you need guidance, reach out to us here.

 I need to lodge an Appeal to the Academic Board, what do I do?

-It is important that you understand that an Appeal to the Academic Board is not a re-hearing of the same circumstances.
-In the majority of situations (except a selection Appeal to the Academic Board and a graduate research examination Appeal to the Academic Board), an Appeal to the Academic Board must be based on the grounds outlined in s 4.2 of the Student Appeals Policy.
+It is important that you understand that an Appeal to the Academic Board is not simply a re-hearing of the original issue.
+In the majority of situations (except for selection Appeals and graduate research examination Appeals), an Appeal to the Academic Board must be based on the grounds outlined in s 4.2 of the Student Appeals Policy.
 These are:

 - a procedural irregularity has occurred (which may include that the student has not received a fair hearing in all the circumstances)